nupurkapoor/spa-todo-backbonejs-parse/underscore-specific-notes.md

 Use Underscore's `template()` method as our client-side HTML partial rendering engine.
 Based loosely on John Resig’s micro-templating, Underscore templates should have a fairly familiar feel.
 Put in some text with delimeters for your data, and `_.template` does the substitution for you, easy peasy.

+###### Basics

 `_.template('<p><%= text %></p>', {text: 'o hai!'});` Translates to: `<p>o hai!</p>`

+The `_.template` function has 3 arguments:

+* String text : the template string
+* Object data : the evaluation data
+* Object settings : local settings, the _.templateSettings is the global settings  object